The framework of the project

 b) surveys in order to measure collective identities.

 The participating research staff will supervise all steps of data collection, analyses and deduction of conclusions.
 The common study activities will be embedded in appropriate study courses (modules) that deal with different kinds of communication and social skills, such as intercultural communication, EU-matters, culture and history, social and methodological competences, or business language courses.
-The participation of the students involved will thus be acknowledged within the framework of the Bologna system and receive ECTS points.
+The participation of the students involved will thus be acknowledged within the framework of the Bologna system and granted with ECTS points.

 Which scientific methods do we use?

-The methodologies selected are the following:
+The methodologies selected are as follows:

 a) To measure behaviours, qualitative and quantitative behaviour data will be used, applying the systematic observation method SYMLOG (Systematic Multiple Level Observation of Groups, Bales & Cohen, 1982).